persist-os/vector-native/docs/examples.md

 result = agent_b.execute(task)  # Leverages pre-trained associations for efficient processing
 ```

 **Benefit:** Variable compression (10-95% depending on task type) + clearer intent.
-Structured for parsing.
-May be useful for multi-agent systems where precision matters.
+The format is structured for programmatic parsing, making it useful for multi-agent systems where precision matters.

 ### 2. System Prompts